-- plan to use different strategies to form groups that can be used in any subject to support teachers learn effectively; - use these strategies to form groups in their classrooms; - organise their classroom for different group formations; and - explain why group work is an effective strategy for learning.
+- plan to use different strategies to form groups that can be used in any subject to support student teachers learn effectively; - use these strategies to form groups in their classrooms; - organise their classroom for different group formations; and - explain why group work is an effective strategy for learning.

 Effective group work starts with effective group formation.
-It is important to think about how your pupils will form groups - there are many options and variations.
-The groups needs to be suited to the learning activity you want your pupils to undertake.
+It is important to think about how your student teachers will form groups - there are many options and variations.
+The groups needs to be suited to the learning activity you want your student teachers to undertake.